decentralized-hse/practice/07-crdt/README.md

 We will implement *unified* CRDTs able to synchronize using operations, full states or deltas.
-Some types rely on [causal consistency][x], others don't.
+Some types rely on [causal consistency][x] of updates, assuming correct ordering and idempotence (lack of repeats) are all provided by the outer system.
+Others don't make optimistic assumptions, ready for any environment.
 The syncing protocol (not described here) generally relies on [version vectors][v].
-Not to confuse with [vector clocks][r] used by Amazon Dynamo and similar systems.
+Do not confuse that with [vector clocks][r] used by Amazon Dynamo and similar systems.
 (While there are strong parallels, inner workings of VV and VC are not identical)

 There are seven assignments.
 For each data type one has to create 10 functions implementing it.
 The 7th assignment is to